miniriley2012/python-turtle/README.md

 # python-turtle
-This is just a simple python program where you are a turtle in a world of darkness.
+This is just a simple python program where you are a turtle that can draw things.
+Use your imagination.